Lüterswil-Gächliwil

-Lüterswil-Gächliwil is a municipality in the district of Bucheggberg, in the canton of Solothurn, Switzerland.
+Lüterswil-Gächliwil is a former municipality in the district of Bucheggberg, in the canton of Solothurn, Switzerland.
 It was formed in 1994 from the merger of the two previously independent municipalities of Lüterswil and Gächliwil.
+On 1 January 2024 the former municipality of Lüterswil-Gächliwil merged into the municipality of Buchegg.

 History

 Lüterswil is first mentioned in 1276 as zu Lüterswyl though this comes from a 17th-century copy of the original document.
 It was mentioned in 1369 as ze Luterswile.
 Gächliwil is first mentioned in 1365 as Gechlenwil.

 Geography

 Lüterswil-Gächliwil has an area, As of 2009, of 3.05 km2.
 Of this area, 1.9 km2 or 62.3% is used for agricultural purposes, while 0.99 km2 or 32.5% is forested.
 Of the rest of the land, 0.19 km2 or 6.2% is settled (buildings or roads).

 Of the built up area, housing and buildings made up 3.0% and transportation infrastructure made up 2.3%.
 Out of the forested land, all of the forested land area is covered with heavy forests.
 Of the agricultural land, 44.9% is used for growing crops and 16.7% is pastures.

 The municipality is located in the Bucheggberg district.
 It was created in 1995 through the merger of Gächliwil and Lüterswil.